CS-433/ml-project-2-chopin-deux/README.md

 **Step 2:** `/scripts/data_comparison_prep/find_pdbs.py` allows you to retrieve the relevant pdbs from the cluster after maSIF has generated the relevant surface data files.

+## Scripts for main goal 2.
+Data set augmentation

+The `data_augmentation_prep` folder contains "jack_multi_patch_1.py" script
+##consider changing the name to something more descriptive
+which generates multiple new patches of N surface points closest to the center of mass, starting from the fifth closest.

 ----
 ## Additional scripts for checks